History of Palestine: Declining Ottoman control

-The Muslim, Christian, and Jewish communities of Palestine were allowed to exercise jurisdiction over their own members according to charters granted to them.
+The Muslim, Christian, and Jewish communities of Palestine also exercised jurisdiction over their own members' civil affairs according to charters granted to them.
 For centuries the Jews and Christians had enjoyed a large degree of communal autonomy in matters of worship, jurisdiction over personal status, taxes, and in managing their schools and charitable institutions.
-In the 19th century those rights were formally recognized as part of the Tanzimat reforms and when the communities were placed under the protection of European public law.
+In the 19th century those rights were formally recognized as part of the Tanzimat reforms.

-In the 1860s, the Ottoman military was able to restore order east of Jordan by halting tribal conflicts and Bedouin raids.
-This invited migration to the east, notably the Salt area, from various populations in Lebanon, Syria and Palestine to take advantage of new lands.
-This influx amounted to some 12,000 over the period from 1880 to just before the First World War, while the Bedouin population east of Jordan increased to 56,000.
-However, with the creation of the Transjordanian emirate in 1921–22, the hamlet of Amman, which had been recently resettled by Circassians, attracted most of the new immigrants from Palestine, and many of those that had previously moved to Salt.

-In the reorganisation of 1873, which established the administrative boundaries that remained in place until 1914, Palestine was split between three major administrative units.
-The northern part, above a line connecting Jaffa to north Jericho and the Jordan, was assigned to the vilayet of Beirut, subdivided into the sanjaks (districts) of Acre, Beirut and Nablus.
+In the reorganisation of 1873, which established the administrative boundaries that remained in place until 1914, Palestine was split between three major units.
+The northern part, above a line connecting Jaffa to north Jericho and the Jordan river, was assigned to the vilayet of Beirut, subdivided into the sanjaks (districts) of Acre, Beirut and Nablus.
 The southern part, from Jaffa downwards, was part of the Mutasarrifate of Jerusalem, a special district under the direct authority of Istanbul.
 Its southern boundaries were unclear but petered out in the eastern Sinai Peninsula and northern Negev Desert.
 Most of the central and southern Negev was assigned to the vilayet of Hejaz, which also included the Sinai Peninsula and the western part of Arabia.